wg21908/kernel-newbie/learning_journey_02/README.md

 - [QEMU Virtual Machine (VM) Based Testing](QEMU_VM_BASED_TESTING.md):
-  - Intention: a file where I describe the steps to setup a Virtual Machine (VM) based Linux kernel develop environment.
-The test environment is based on the popular Linux QEMU technology.
+  - Intention: a file where I describe the steps to setup a Virtual Machine (VM) based Linux kernel test machine.
+The test environment is based on Linux QEMU technology.

 - [Practice Run #1](PRACTICE_RUN_1.md):
   - Purpose: a concise checklist for a practice change and verification loop.